ranaislek/ConStruct-Thesis/README.md

 conda install -c conda-forge graph-tool=2.45 python -c "import graph_tool as gt"
 ```
+⚠️ NOTE:
+* *graph-tool* is **only required for non-molecular datasets** (e.g., tree, planar, lobster).
+* If you work only with molecular datasets (QM9, etc.), you can skip installing graph-tool to avoid compatibility headaches.

 ### 4. **Install PyTorch (CUDA 11.8), then torch-geometric**